nauman-shafique-hashmi/BSTs/README.md

 ---

-**Thank you for considering my services to support Al Maqar Trading & Contracting’s digital presence.
+**Thank you for considering my services.
 I look forward to delivering a clean, professional, and lasting solution.**